 California's Public Records Act (CPRA) provides a general right for the public to request and obtain information maintained by public agencies, subject to various exceptions including "trade secret" information.
 Citing a concern that private industry employers are using the trade secret exemption to preclude disclosure of information showing their failure to comply with applicable wage laws or "Buy American" requirements, this bill would narrow the CPRA trade secret exemption.
-Specifically, it would specify that certain records of a private industry employer that are prepared, owned, used or retained by a public agency are not trade secrets and are public records.

-The records that would be specifically exempted from trade secret status would include records of wages, benefits, working hours and "other employment terms and conditions" of employees working for a private industry employer or their subcontractor on a contract with a state or local agency.
+Specifically, it would specify that records of wages, benefits, working hours and "other employment terms and conditions" of employees working for a private industry employer or their subcontractor on a contract with a state or local agency are not trade secrets and are subject to subject to disclosure if prepared, owned, used or retained by a state or local agency.
 However, these disclosure requirements would not require the disclosure of the names and other personally identifying information of employees.

-Status: Passed the Senate on a party-line vote and has passed the Assembly Judiciary Committee on a party-line vote and is pending in the Assembly Appropriations Committee.
+Status: Passed the Senate on a party-line vote and is pending in the Assembly.
 This bill appears heavily opposed.